What Are Some Popular Careers in Wildlife Management?

 Wildlife Management Career Overview

 Wildlife management is a field of study that encompasses many careers in ensuring the health and safety of wildlife populations.
 If you like the outdoors, you may want a wildlife management job, such as a wildlife biologist, wildlife range manager or a wildlife refuge manager.
 If you prefer the indoors, you may want to become a teacher.
-No matter your career choice, you'll need a minimum of an associate's degree in wildlife management, biology, wildlife biology or zoology to get started.
-Many jobs require a bachelor's degree, and college teaching positions require a graduate degree, typically a doctorate.
+Many jobs require a bachelor's degree in wildlife management, biology, wildlife biology or zoology, and college teaching positions require a graduate degree, typically a doctorate.